 An investment philosophy is a coherent way of thinking about markets and how they function.
 It is the core set of beliefs we hold that dictate how we manage portfolios.
 Our investment strategies are the product of our investment philosophy.

 Our investment philosophy is built on the experience of our people.
-The investment team at Alhambra has decades of experience in all types of markets and from many different perspectives.
-You can read their bios here.
+The Investment Team at Alhambra has decades of experience in all types of markets and from many different perspectives.
 Our people share a passion for investing and markets, a thirst for knowledge and a fierce devotion to our clients.
 Our investment philosophy puts this experience and passion at the service of the firm’s clients to help them achieve their goals.

 Here are the insights that guide our investment process:

 - Wealth preservation is necessary for wealth accumulation.
 Risk management is thus central to one’s investment program.
 The client’s unique circumstances, time horizon and tolerance for risk are primary considerations.